Epiphanny Prince: National team career

 In 2010, she was granted Russian citizenship.
 She was not on the roster during the 2011 European Championships, nor did she compete for Russia during the 2012 Olympics in London.

 Prince played as a point guard for the Russian national team in the European Championships of 2013, where the team finished in 13th place.

+Post-Retirement

+After retiring from the court, Prince serves as Director of Player and Community Engagement for the New York Liberty.